Stadtwerke München

-Stadtwerke München GmbH (Munich City Utilities) or SWM is a German communal company, owned by the city of Munich, which offers public services for the city and the region of Munich.
-The company supplies electricity for more than 95% of Munich's 750.000 households as well as natural gas, drinking water and, through its stake in the M-net Telekommunikations GmbH, telecommunications services.
-SWM is Europe's largest municipal utility company and ranks among Germany's principal energy providers according to company information.
-Expanding use of renewable energy has been a central element in the company's strategy since 2008.
-However, the company is also engaged in the industrialisation of the Norwegian wilderness through massive wind-turbines, which has created great opposition in Norway, among others in Sørmarka, Trøndelag.

-Through its subsidiary, the Münchner Verkehrsgesellschaft mbH (MVG) (founded in 2001), the SWM also runs most of the inner city public transportation network by maintaining the Munich U-Bahn as well as the Munich Tramway and bus services.
+Stadtwerke München GmbH (Munich City Utilities), or SWM, is a German company owned by the city of Munich which provides public services to the city and the region of Munich.
+The company supplies electricity to more than 95 percent of Munich's 750,000 households, as well as natural gas, drinking water and (through its stake in M-net Telekommunikations GmbH) telecommunications services.
+According to the company, SWM is Europe's largest municipal utility company and is among Germany's principal energy providers.
+Expanding use of renewable energy has been a central element of the company's strategy since 2008.
+Through its subsidiary, Münchner Verkehrsgesellschaft (MVG, founded in 2001), SWM administers most of the inner-city public transportation network by maintaining the Munich U-Bahn and the Munich tram and bus service.

 Products

 Electricity

-Under the "M-Strom" name, SWM offers various electricity rates and related services for private and business customers in Munich and the surrounding region.
-Many offers are available nationwide.
-With more than 250,000 green energy customers, SWM refers to itself as one of the largest providers of green electricity in the private and commercial market in Germany.
-Within Munich city limits and the surrounding region, SWM operates twelve hydroelectric power plants, several plants which generate electricity from renewable energy, and the three cogeneration power plants Nord, Süd and Freimann, which generate around 70 percent of the electricity through cogeneration.
+As M-Strom, SWM offers electricity and related services to private and business customers in Munich, the surrounding and nationwide.
+With more than 250,000 green energy customers, SWM calls itself one of the largest providers of green electricity in the private and commercial markets in Germany.
+In Munich and the surrounding region, The company operates thirteen hydroelectric power plants, many plants which generate electricity from renewable energy, and three cogeneration power plants (Nord, Süd and Freimann) which generate about 70 percent of their electricity through cogeneration.

 Natural gas

-SWM supplies its customers with natural gas as part of the trans-European network.
-The company is also able to draw on its own underground storage.
-SWM offers various natural gas rates, some of which are available nationwide.
+SWM supplies natural gas as part of the trans-European network, and the company can draw on its underground storage.
+It offers a variety of natural-gas rates, some of which are available nationwide.
 In Munich, SWM operates ten natural gas stations where cars can fill up on renewable bio-methane.

 District heating

-When generating electricity in the cogeneration process, heat is created which is then inputted into the district heating grid from SWM's cogeneration plants.
-SWM produces district heating in its cogeneration and heating plants which supplies large buildings and households via over 800 kilometers of steam and hot water networks, which is then in turn used for heating and the supply of hot water.
-Thanks to wide-ranging investments in this area, connecting to the SWM district heating network is now possible in an increasing number of districts in Munich.
-By 2040, the aim is to produce 100 percent of district heating in Munich using renewable energies.
+When generating electricity by cogeneration, heat is created which then enters the district heating grid from SWM's cogeneration plants.
+SWM produces district heating in its cogeneration and heating plants which supplies large buildings and households over 800 kilometers of steam and hot water networks, which is used for heating and hot water.
+Connection to the SWM district-heating network is possible in an increasing number of Munich districts.
+By 2040, the aim is to produce 100 percent of district heating in Munich carbon-neutrally.